XXX (film series): XXX: Return of Xander Cage (2017)

-The film was released on January 20, 2017, sees the return of Diesel as Xander Cage who comes out of self-imposed exile, thought to be long dead, and is set on a collision course with deadly alpha warrior and his team in a race to recover a sinister and seemingly unstoppable weapon known as Pandora's Box.
+The film was released on January 20, 2017, and sees the return of Diesel as Xander Cage, who comes out of self-imposed exile, thought to be long dead, and is set on a collision course with a deadly alpha warrior and his team in a race to recover a sinister and seemingly unstoppable weapon known as Pandora's Box.
 Recruiting an all-new group of thrill-seeking cohorts, Xander finds himself enmeshed in a deadly conspiracy that points to collusion at the highest levels of world governments.

-XXX 4 (TBA)
+Untitled fourth XXX film (TBA)

 In September 2018, it was announced that a fourth film is in development.
 The project will be a joint-venture production, with The H Collective and iQiyi after the former acquired franchise rights from Revolution Studios.
-D. J. Caruso was believed to return as director, while Vin Diesel will reprise his role as Xander Cage.
+D. J. Caruso was believed to return as director, while Vin Diesel would reprise his role as Xander Cage.
 Production was scheduled to begin in early-2019.
 In November 2018, Jay Chou and Zoe Zhang joined the cast.
-Japanese rock star and musician Yoshiki will serve as the film's composer.
+Japanese rock star and musician Yoshiki was set to serve as the film's composer.
+In September 2023, it was reiterated that a fourth film was still in development, though production would not be able to start until Diesel completed his work on the upcoming eleventh Fast & Furious film.
+In 2024, an article by Deadline has stated that the film has been stalled due to The H Collective's financial problems and litigation with the xXx franchise film rights.